Gesto/javascript/projectStructure/README.md

 ```
 We prefer a component or modular organization vs a MVC or segregated architecture.

 > Why?
 This keeps the knowledge of a particular resource together.
-Everything that has to do with resourceA can be found in server/api/resourceA/
+Everything that has to do with <resource-name> can be found in server/api/<resource-name>/

 ## Angular.js